 - Clean and slice the vegetables.

-- Whisk together the ingredients for the sauce.
+- In a jug or small bowl, whisk together the ingredients for the honey sauce.

-- Pour the sauce over the vegetables and toss together thoroughly.
+- In a large bowl, pour the honey mixture over the cut vegetables and toss together thoroughly.

-- Bake for 40-45 minutes until cooked through and you have a few spots of caramelisation here and there.
+- Bake for 40-45 minutes until the vegetables are cooked through and have some spots of caramelisation.

 Top tips